luisangeldd/Compose-Media-Picker/README.md

                 }
             )
             AppNameTheme {
+                Column{
                      MediaPicker(
                            actionStart = {
                                 action = it // Action function triggers by recovering the action of opening the content.
                            },
                            multiMedia = true, // change the value to single selection getMedia = {} // retrieves a list of Mediauser objects which contains the Uri and File of the selected files
                      )
+                     Button(
+                            onClick  = {
+                                   scope.launch{multiplePermissionResultLauncher.launch(permissionsToRequest)}
+                            }
+                     ){
+                         Icon(imageVector = Icons.Rounded.Add, contenteDescription = null)
+                     }
+                }
             }
         }
     }